If you’ve ever been in a bathroom with a clogged toilet and no plunger, you’ve probably asked yourself: will this toilet unclog itself?

 1. What Caused the Clog?

-Letting the toilet unclog itself is only going to work if the object that caused the clog is an organic, degradable material.
-Basically, if you flushed something other than human waste or septic safe toilet paper, the toilet will not unclog itself.
+Letting the toilet unclog itself is only going to work if the things that caused the clog are organic, biodegradable materials.
+Basically, if you flush something other than human waste or septic safe toilet paper, the toilet will not unclog itself.

-Some commonly-flushed items that shouldn’t be flushed are feminine hygiene products, diapers, and flushable wipes.
-These items are nondegradable which means they can cause a clog in your toilet, and they can also back up your septic system, which you do NOT want.
+Some commonly-flushed items that are non-flushable items are feminine hygiene products, diapers, paper towels, and flushable wipes or baby wipes.
+These items are not degradable which means they can cause a clog in your toilet, and they can also back up your septic system, which you do NOT want.

-If your clog was caused by any of these items, it’s time to invest in a plunger and, for the sake of your septic system, stop trying to flush them.
+If your clog was caused by a non-degradable item, it’s time to invest in a plunger and, for the sake of your septic system, stop trying to flush them.

-It’s also worth mentioning that different toilet brands and models may handle clogs differently.
-So, depending on the toilet you’re dealing with, you may have better (or worse) luck getting the toilet to unclog itself.
+It’s also worth mentioning that different toilet brands and models may handle clogs differently, your plumbing system can also be a factor.
+So, depending on the toilet and plumbing system you’re dealing with, you may have better (or worse) luck getting the toilet to unclog itself.

 2. How Big is the Clog?

-The next thing you need to consider is how big or severe the clog is.
+The next thing you need to consider is the severity of the clog.
 If your toilet backs up some but then drains slowly, you have a partial clog.
 This type of clog is the easiest to clear and the most likely to unclog itself.

-If you’re wondering how long to wait, I’d say 30 minutes to an hour should be enough to dissolve most clogs.
-But, if you can afford to wait longer, the more time it has to dissolve the better.
+If you’re wondering how long to wait, I’d say 30 minutes to an hour should be enough to dissolve most partial clogs as long as they clog is caused by a degradable material.

 There are three easy ways to unclog your toilet with things most people have around their homes.
 Let’s dig right in.